Kremilly/PDFThumb/README.md

 pip install -r requirements.txt
 ```

-To run the serve, use:
+To run the server, use:

 ```shell
 python index.py